ACCESS-NRI/access-om3-configs/README.md

 **Note that the [`main`](https://github.com/ACCESS-NRI/access-om3-configs/tree/main) branch does not store any configuration, only some documentation.**

-This repository also contains the following configurations that are only used for testing ACCESS-OM3:
+This repository also contains the following configurations that were only used for developing ACCESS-OM3:

 - [`gmom_jra`](https://github.com/ACCESS-NRI/access-om3-configs/tree/gmom_jra):
   configuration based on the `GMOM_JRA` [CESM](https://github.com/ESCOMP/CMEPS/)